 How can you resist these zinc-laden beauties?

-I have talked about pumpkin seeds before in my Chewy Pumpkin Spice Oat Bars recipe and in my Fertility Soup with Lemony Pumpkin Seed Pesto recipe (especially with regard to zinc and its prostate-protective and fertility-boosting benefits), but pumpkin seeds have a few other nutritional bonuses worth chatting about.
+I have talked about pumpkin seeds before in my Chewy Pumpkin Spice Oat Bars recipe, but pumpkin seeds have a few other nutritional bonuses worth chatting about.

 In particular, they are a good source of plant-based protein and very high in calcium, phosphorus and iron.
 They actually contain more iron (by weight) than liver!
 Pumpkin seeds also contain essential fatty acids, vitamin E and a mix of B vitamins.